mlekhi/housing/public/content/student-dense-areas.md

 ## Sarnia/Wonderland (West Side)
 ### Proximity to Campus

-Sarnia and Wonderland is a well-equipped location when it comes to amenities, though not as convenient for commuting to campus.
+Sarnia and Wonderland is a well-equipped location when it comes to amenities, though not as convenient for commuting to campus due to the long distances.
 Students have multiple bus options:
-- 27, 10, or 33 provide direct routes to campus.
+- 27, 10, 33 are for the south side of Sarnia and Wonderland.
+- 9, 31 are the routes for the north side of Sarnia and Wonderland.
 - 91/17 to Oxford/Wharncliffe with a connecting bus can also work.

-Commute times range from 20–40 minutes, so planning ahead is key when deciding when to head home or travel to campus.
+Commute times range from 20–40 minutes, so planning ahead is key.
+These routes can have infrequent service, and some (like 31) stop running relatively earlyat night.

 ### Access to Amenities and Essential Services